-Dr. Dennis Trinkle currently serves as the Provost and Chief Academic Officer at Harrison College.
-He is responsible for the leadership and management in planning, developing, administering, and evaluating the academic activities of the college, including curriculum management and delivery, faculty development, and academic policies, procedures, and mandates centered on teaching and learning.
-He works collaboratively to achieve the organizational objectives of academic excellence, student service, and regulatory compliance through effective planning, coordination, and implementation of strategic and tactical directives.
+Dr. Dennis Trinkle serves as the provost and chief academic officer at Harrison College, where he is responsible for the leadership and management in planning, developing, administering and evaluating the academic activities of the College, including curriculum management and delivery, faculty development, and academic policies, procedures and mandates centered on teaching and learning.
+He works collaboratively to achieve the organizational objectives of academic excellence, student service and regulatory compliance through effective planning, coordination and implementation of strategic and tactical directives.

 Dr. Trinkle currently resides in Indianapolis, Indiana with his wife Kristi and two sons JT and Nathan.